Thursday, 12 May 2016

 I have used it for my Christmas cards, and the original, framed in a simple holly green frame, sold the day after I collected it from the framers!
 So more funds for my Ometepe project.

-I have just completed a painting of a Voodoo Lily, seen whilst on holiday in Crete, earlier in the year.
-It is has been challenging because if it's size, unusual colours and textures.
+I completed a painting of a Voodoo Lily, seen whilst on holiday in Crete.
+It was challenging because of it's size, unusual colours and textures.
 It cannot be strictly botanical as I have had to work from photographs.
 There was nowhere to sit to make a site drawing!
-I will exhibit this painting at exhibitions this year.
 It has now been given as a gift.

 £150 20.5x26ins